 Director.
 Mr. Williams joined the Board in January 2021 and has been an elected director since 2019 having served on the AgPreference Board of Directors prior to the merger with Farm Credit of Western Oklahoma.
-Mr. Williams serves as a member of the Audit Committee.
-For the past five years he has been involved in production agriculture in Western Oklahoma with principal enterprises consisting of wheat, stocker cattle, feeder cattle and cotton.
-Mr. Williams serves as Chairman on the Board of Regents for Western Oklahoma State College and as a member of the Harmon County Water Corporation board, an organization that sells and distributes water in Harmon County.
-He also serves as a member of the Harmon County Civic Trust Authority, an organization that supports community investments.
-Mr. Williams is serving a three-year term expiring in 2022.
+Mr. Williams serves as a member of the Audit Committee and the Association Leadership Committee (SAC).
+For the past five years, he has been involved in production agriculture in Western Oklahoma with principal enterprises consisting of wheat, stocker cattle, feeder cattle, and cotton.
+Mr. Williams serves as the Chairman of the Board of Regents for Western Oklahoma State College and as a member of the Harmon County Water Corporation board, an organization that sells and distributes water in Harmon County.
+He served as a member of the Harmon County Civic Trust Authority until 2022.
+Mr. Williams is serving a three-year term expiring in 2025.